aosabook/500lines/cluster/CHAPTER.rst

 Reaching consensus on a single, static value is not particularly useful on its own.
 Clustered systems want to agree on a particular state that evolves over time.
+In the case of a distributed object store, that state may be the stored key/value mapping itself.

-The solution is to create a distributed state machine, where the transitions between states are decided by consensus.
+The usual solution is to create a distributed state machine, where the transitions between states are decided by consensus.
+Each node in the cluster initializes the state machine with the same state, and applies the state transitions as they are decided.
+Assuming they are determiistic, all of the state machines will then have the same state.

-Each transition is given a "slot number", and each member of the cluster executes transitions in strict order.
+Each transition is given a "slot number", and each member of the cluster executes transitions in strict numeric order.

-In principle, each slot is decided in its own instance of Paxos, tagged with the slot number.
+In principle, each slot is decided in its own instance of simple Paxos, tagged with the slot number.
-In practice, the high cost of each Paxos instance requires some optimizations which blur the lines of this simple principle.
-For example, ballot numbers are global to the protocol, and the first phase (``PREPARE``/``PROMISE``) is performed for all undecided slots at once.
+A node that wants to change the cluster's state proposes a state machine transition, waits for a decision, and then broadcasts the decided transition to all nodes.

 Getting Moderately Complex
 --------------------------

-A surprising amount of additional infrastructure is required to make this model effective:
- * starting the cluster from scratch
- * leader election to avoid deadlock
- * a gossip protocol to bring lagging members up to date (XXX may be removed)

-XXX - introduce components based on Renesee(sp?)
+But practice is not nearly so simple as principle.

+# XXX compare this list with what gets discussed later in the chapter, and don't leave too many loose threads

+The high cost of each Paxos instance requires some optimizations.
+For example, ballot numbers are global to the protocol, and the first phase (``PREPARE``/``PROMISE``) is performed for all undecided slots at once.

+Although simple Paxos guarantees that the cluster will not reach conflicting decisions, it cannot guarantee that any decision will be made.
+Fixing this requires carefully orchestrated re-transmissions: enough to eventually make progress, but not so many that the cluster buries itself in a packet storm.

+While Paxos describes how to *make* decisions, it does not address informing all cluster nodes of those decisions.
+A simple broadcast of a ``DECISION`` message can take care of this for the normal case, but if the message is lost, a node can remain permanently ignorant of the decision.
+This leaves that node unable to apply later transitions to its copy of the distributed state machine.
+So we need some mechanism for sharing information about decided proposals.

+Our use of a distributed state machine presents another interesting challenge: start-up.
+When a new node starts, it needs to catch up on the existing state of the cluster.
+Although it can do so by catching up on decisions for all slots since the first, in a mature cluster this may involve millions of slots.
+Furthermore, we need some way to initialize a new cluster.

 Leader Elections
 ----------------